The importance of time management

-The benefits of time management – or, why time management is important
+The benefits of effective time management

-Knowing how to manage your time properly is important as it brings a number of great benefits to your work routine and life overall:
+Knowing how to manage your time properly is important as it brings a number of great benefits to your work routine and life overall.

 When you understand the importance of time management, you gain the motivation to stop sitting around and pursue your goals.